Legal Tech in times of COVID-19

 Opportunities for digitalisation and new ways of working

-Needless to say that these are challenging and unprecedented times, which may have a lasting impact on the way we work and collaborate within and outside our organisations.
-This is also true for the legal profession, in which innovation and legal tech has long been at the centre of attention before COVID-19 forced us into a different dimension.
-COVID-19 may in fact accelerate the legal profession's digitalisation.
+Needless to say that these have been challenging and unprecedented times, which are having a lasting impact on the way we work and collaborate within and outside our organisations.
+This is also true for the legal profession, in which innovation and legal tech were already at the centre of attention before COVID-19 forced us into a different dimension.
+COVID-19 is in fact accelerating the legal profession's digitalisation.

 - Deloitte Legal's technological journey